furmilion/VVVVVV-Pygame/README.md

 	+ Space station (~33% faster)
 	+ Lab (~40% faster)
 	+ Warp zone (~10% faster)
-+ You can now close the editor with q or Escape.
-Opening the guide is now done with h.
 + Improved typing in the editor
 + The version number hides if the continue option is shown
 + Fixed bug where you could save when cheating, but not retry :(